hellosign/hellosign-php-sdk/docs/Api/SignatureRequestApi.md

 Bulk Send with Template

-Creates BulkSendJob which sends up to 250 SignatureRequests in bulk based off of the provided Template(s) specified with the `template_ids` parameter.  **NOTE**: Only available for Gold plan and higher.
+Creates BulkSendJob which sends up to 250 SignatureRequests in bulk based off of the provided Template(s) specified with the `template_ids` parameter.  **NOTE**: Only available for Standard plan and higher.

 ### Example